-Title: Automatic controller tuning using a zeroth-order optimization algorithm Corresponding author: Daniel Zalkind
+Title: Automatic controller tuning using a zeroth-order optimization algorithm

+Corresponding author: Daniel Zalkind

-We would like to thank Dr. Alan Wai Hou Lio for the time and effort put in reviewing our submission and for the detailed comments.
-All the comments have been addressed in the revised version of the manuscript.
-The comments and suggestions provided by Dr. Lio have enabled us to improve the quality of the manuscript.
+We would like to thank Dr. Luca Sartori for the time spent in reviewing our submission and for the constructive feedback.
+We have addressed all the comments in the revised version.
+The comments and suggestions provided by Dr. Sartori have enabled us to clarify important aspects of the proposed methodology and to improve the overall quality of the manuscript.

-The following table collects the referee's comments, the individual responses to specific comments and suggestions, and the authors' changes in the manuscript.
-In addition, a color-coded version of the manuscript is provided, in which all changes can be identified.
+The following table collects the referee's comments, the authors' responses to each point, and the authors' changes in the manuscript.
+In addition, a color-coded version of the manuscript is provided, in which all changes can be easily identified.
 We have used the red color to indicate text that has been removed from the submitted manuscript.
 The descriptions in blue represent the added or re-written parts, addressing the referee's comments.